-If all of the elements are met, SUNY Broome Community College will investigate the allegations according to the Grievance Process.
+If all of the elements are met, SUNY Broome Community College will investigate the allegations according to this Grievance Policy & Procedure.

-If the alleged conduct, if true, includes conduct that would not constitute covered sexual harassment, the Title IX Grievance Process will be applied in the investigation and adjudication of all of the allegations.
+If the alleged conduct, if true, includes conduct that would not constitute covered sexual harassment, the Title IX Grievance Policy & Procedure will be applied in the investigation and adjudication of all of the allegations.